 Now to breakdown the vernacular, when a sailor says “hard alee” that means that the boat is about to change course.
 The alee side of the boat is the side opposite the wind.
 It’s the sheltered side.
 When the phrase is spoken, it is to alert the crew that the skipper is about to change course and move the sail to the protected side.
 Typically, skipper would first say, “ready about”, in order to alert everyone that a change is coming, and then, “hard alee”.
 My father was a traditionalist in every way, and whenever he would tack a sailboat, he would say, “ready about, hard alee.”

 This blog is a reflection of me changing course, not only with respect to my branding, but also, and more importantly, my life.
 Over the past several years, for various reasons, I have lost my connection to the Shore and the young freckled-face girl who spent every beautiful summer day basking in the sun, swimming in the ocean, or floating on a boat.
 As we grow-up, we focus a lot of our energy on our education and career, and sometimes, we forget about the simpler things that bring us great joy.

-Hard Alee is a space where I can break away from my traditional corporate career and have fun with my other passions, like fashion, beauty, travel, decorating, and party planning.
+Hard Alee is a space where I can break away from my traditional corporate career and have fun with my other passions, like fashion, travel, and motherhood.
 But also, because my work and career are such a huge part of who I am and what I love, I will be including some office/corporate style and business posts, as well as other timely topics that I find interesting, educational, motivational, and/or uplifting.